ronggong/CompMusicGenreClassification/README.md

 change outputFolder to a folder where you want to output the results

 change jingjuFolder to your jingju audio file folder.
-The structure of this folder is jingjuFolder/artistFolder/audiofile
+The structure of this folder is jingjuFolder/artistFolder/audiofile.
+If this is not your audio file folder structure, change jingjuRecordingIDreader function in jingjuRecordingIDreader.py

 python main.py